fubark/cyber/docs/docs.md

 ### Fibers.
 [Fibers](#fibers) are freed by ARC just like any other object.
 Once there are no references to the fiber, it begins to release it's child references by unwinding it's call stack.

-## Heap.
+### Heap objects.
-Many object types in Cyber are small enough to be at or under 40 bytes.
-To take advantage of this, Cyber can reserve object pools to quickly allocate and free these small objects with very little bookkeeping.
+Many object types are small enough to be at or under 40 bytes.
+To take advantage of this, object pools are reserved to quickly allocate and free these small objects with very little bookkeeping.
 Bigger objects are allocated and managed by `mimalloc` which has proven to be a fast and reliable general-purpose heap allocator.

-### Weak references.
+### GC.
-> _Planned Feature_
+The garbage collector is only used if the program may contain objects that form reference cycles.
+This property is statically determined by the compiler.
+Since ARC frees most objects, the GC's only responsibility is to free abandoned objects that form reference cycles.

-### Cycle detection.
+This reduces the amount of work for GC marking since only cyclable objects (objects that may contain a reference cycle) are considered.

-The cycle detector is also considered a GC and frees abandoned objects managed by ARC.
-Although weak references can remove cycles altogether, Cyber does not force you to use them and provides a manual GC as a one-time catch all solution.
+Weak references are not supported for object types because objects are intended to behave like GC objects (the user should not be concerned with reference cycles).
+If weak references do get supported in the future, they will be introduced as a `Weak[T]` type that is used with an explicit reference counted `Rc[T]` type.

-> _Incomplete Feature: Only the main fiber stack is cleaned up at the moment._
+Currently, the GC can be manually invoked.
+However, the plan is for this to be automatic by either running in a separate thread or per virtual thread by running the GC incrementally.

-To invoke the GC, call the builtin function: `performGC`.
+To invoke the GC, call the builtin function: `performGC`. *Incomplete Feature: Only the main fiber stack is cleaned up at the moment.*
 ```cy
 func foo():
     -- Create a reference cycle.